shehreendheda/katacoda-scenarios/logsintrov2/monitorlogs/intro.md

 ...

-This activity provides an overview of Pipelines, Processors, and Standard Attributes in Logs Configuration.
+This activity provides an overview of Generate Metrics, Monitors, and Dashboard Widgets for Logs.

 When you start the activity, a fictional ecommerce app, Storedog, will be brought online and instrumented with Datadog for data collection.
 The app has a Ruby-based store-frontend and Python-based discounts and advertisements services.